Getting the latest, greatest tech in a phone is supposed to cost a bomb, right? Not much good if you’re on a tight budget.

 HONOR 9 LITE CAMERAS

-For a relatively cheap phone, the Honor 9 Lite has a big boast: it’s Europe’s first quad-camera phone.
+For a relatively cheap phone, the Honor 9 Lite has a big boast: they say it's the first quad-camera phone.
 There are two on the back, and two on the front.

 These are used for “bokeh” or shallow depth of field photos.
 The second camera makes a depth map of a scene, letting the Honor 9 Lite blur-out the background.
 Or foreground.